1860 civil conflict in Mount Lebanon and Damascus: Background

-Bitter conflicts between Christians and Druzes, which had been simmering under Ibrahim Pasha's rule (mostly centred on the firmans of 1839 and, more decisively, of 1856, which equalised the status of Muslim and non-Muslim subjects, the former resenting their implied loss of superiority) resurfaced under the new emir.
 The sultan deposed Bashir III on 13 January 1842 and appointed Omar Pasha as governor of Mount Lebanon.
 Representatives of the European powers proposed to the sultan that Mount Lebanon be partitioned into Christian and Druze sections.
 On 7 December 1842, the sultan adopted the proposal and asked the governor of Damascus to divide the region into two districts: a northern district under a Christian deputy governor and a southern district under a Druze deputy governor.
 The arrangement came to be known as the "Double Qaimaqamate".
 Both officials were to be responsible to the governor of Sidon, who resided in Beirut.
 The Beirut-Damascus highway was the dividing line between the two districts.

 While the Ottoman authorities pursued a divide-and-rule strategy, various European powers established alliances with the various religious groups in the region.
 The French established an alliance with the Lebanese Christians, while the Druze formalized an alliance with the British, allowing them to send Protestant missionaries into the region.
+These alliances were built on decades of earlier European travel writing and missionary activity.
 The increasing tensions led to an outbreak of conflict between Christians and Druzes as early as May 1845.
 Consequently, the European great powers requested for the Ottoman sultan to establish order in Lebanon, and he attempted to do so by establishing a new council in each of the districts.
 Composed of members of the various religious communities, the councils were intended to assist the deputy governor.